Did you know? With more than 25 million people traveling by trains, India has the largest rail network in Asia and the

 Inaugurated back in 1854, it is the oldest station in the country.
-Howrah has been a traveller’s favorite since the Victorian age and that is why Howrah Junction is always crowded.
+Howrah has been a traveler’s favorite since the Victorian age and that is why Howrah Junction is always crowded.
 This station has 23 platforms, the highest number of platforms built in any railway station in India.
 More than a million passengers using Howrah station every day makes this the most powerful train handling capacity railway station in India.No wonder, this is the biggest railway junction in India.

 2. New Delhi Railway Station

 Location: New Delhi

-With more than 500,000 passengers travelling daily, New Delhi station is the second busiest railway station in the country.
+With more than 500,000 passengers traveling daily, New Delhi station is the second busiest railway station in the country.
 It handles more than 350 trains with 16 platforms.
 Serving since 1864, New Delhi station is the biggest railway junction in India.
 Not only this, this railway station has been recorded as the largest route interlocking system in the world.

 3. Kanpur Central Railway Station